aws-samples/amazon-sagemaker-entrypoint-utilities/examples/00-hello-world/README.md

 2. Instantiate an instance of estimator with hyperparameters as the kwargs to the estimator class, e.g., `EstimatorClass(hyperparam_a=1, hyperparam_b=4)`.
-   This is where `smepu` can help by automatically parse the hyperparameters cli args and converts those cli args to a `kwargs` dictionary.
+   This is where `smepu` can help by automatically parsing the hyperparameters cli args and converting those cli args to a `kwargs` dictionary.

-3. The rest are typical of training script, mainly `fit()`, validation, and save the fitted estimator into 1+ file(s).
+3. The rest are typical of a training script, mainly `fit()`, validation, and saving the fitted estimator into 1+ file(s).

 Normally, for step (1a) and (2), the script hardcodes two things: